Alexis-Daigle/Recipes/Old Style White Cake/README.md

 # An old style white cake

 ## The recipe was given to me from my grand mother.
-She used to prepare this cake in the 1940s and still makes one from time to time.
+She used to prepare this cake in the 1940s and still makes it from time to time.
 Easy to bake.

 Pre-heat you oven at 375 degres and prepare a small cake pan or cup cake pan.